5 ways to support English Language Learners with technology

-One of the most rewarding parts of being an English as a Second Language (ESL)and English Learners (EL) teacher is supporting our newcomers with technology.
+One of the most rewarding parts of being an English as a Second Language (ESL)and English Language Learners (ELL) teacher is supporting our newcomers with technology.
 Every newcomer is so different.
 Some arrive eager to jump into whatever their class is doing.
 Others arrive too terrified to move.
 Partnering with their homeroom teacher, it’s my job to help them feel welcome, support second (or third! or fourth!) language acquisition, and provide resources for tackling grade-level content.

 1. Make newcomers feel at home